Layer-switching cost and optimality in information spreading on multiplex networks: Introduction

-Epidemic models on networks are one of the most developed branches in complex network theory \cite{satorras,newman,miller,kenah,funk,allard}.
-Using the epidemic spreading framework we can address not only spreading of infectious diseases but also many other contagious phenomena such as information and rumor spreading on social networks.
-Recently, a few studies of epidemic spreading extended the single-network framework to overlay networks \cite{funk}, multitype networks \cite{allard}, interconnected networks~\cite{dickison,mendiola}, interdependent networks \cite{son}, and multiplex networks \cite{arenas}, observing for example a peculiar phase \cite{dickison} and synergistic effects~\cite{mendiola}.
-Here we propose a related but different problem of information spreading on multiplex social networks with multiple social interaction layers across which there exists nonzero layer-switching cost or overhead.
-For example, when one received new information through an online social medium, say Twitter, she would more likely spread it again through Twitter as it's most handy, than do it over other online media, such as e-mail, or even offline social networks, as it might require additional effort or necessary spatiotemporal delay in switching the medium (network layer).
+Epidemic processes on networks are one of the most actively developed branches in complex network theory~\cite{epidemic_rmp}, which can address not only the spreading of infectious diseases but also many other contagious phenomena such as information and rumor spreading on social networks.
+A few recent studies on epidemic spreading beyond the single-network framework have been performed under various terms like overlay networks \cite{funk}, multitype networks~\cite{allard}, interconnected networks~\cite{dickison,mendiola}, interdependent networks \cite{son}, interacting networks \cite{sanz}, and multiplex networks \cite{arenas,moreno}.
+Cascade processes have also been studied on multilayer, interdependent, and multiplex networks \cite{buldyrev,gao_nphys,tan-cascading,brummitt,KM_2014,viability,reis}.
+(For details of these terms and their similarity and differences, the reader is referred to the comprehensive table compiled in Ref.~\citen{multilayer_jcn}.)
+Here we study an epidemic-based information spreading model framework on multiplex social networks, distinguished from existing models by the presence of the layer-switching cost, describing the overburden or surcharge for transmissions that proceed by crossing different layers compared to those proceeding as confined within the same layer.
+For example, when one received new information through an online social medium, say Twitter, she would more likely spread it again through Twitter as it is most handy, than would do it over other online media, such as e-mail, let alone over an offline social network, as it would require additional effort and/or accompany spatiotemporal delay in switching the medium (network layer).
+Indeed, early studies using data from Twitter and weblogs have shown that the information diffusion structure is highly platform-dependent \cite{jkwon,jyang}.
+Despite being commonplace, the layer-switching cost has not yet been explicitly addressed in multiplex spreading dynamics and thus its implication is not elucidated systematically.